dimpolitik/MovCLUfish/README.md

 ## Matlab version of MovCLUfish

-To run the Matlab version of MovCLUfish, please make *Matlab* folder as the working directory.
+To run the Matlab version of MovCLUfish, please make *Matlab* folder in the present repository as the working directory.

 * **Tracking Moving Centroids (TMC)**